-- enrico_sed, use the option [UpperLimits]/TSlimit. - bins in energy, use the option [Ebin]/TSEnergyBins. - enrico_lc, use the option [LightCurve]/TSLightCurve.
+- bins in energy, use the option [Ebin]/TSEnergyBins. - enrico_lc, use the option [LightCurve]/TSLightCurve.

-3 methods are available :
+Two methods are available:

-- The profile method, which look for a decrease of a certain amount of the likelihood function - The integral method which compute the integral of the likelihood function as a function of a parameter to set the UL - · The Poisson method based on Feldman-Cousins method for low signal
+- The profile method, which look for a decrease of a certain amount of the likelihood function - The integral method which compute the integral of the likelihood function as a function of a parameter to set the UL

-The first 2 implementations are provided by the ScienceTools and used by enrico.
+Both implementations are provided by the ScienceTools and used by enrico.